Pelvic Inflammatory Disease (PID)

 What causes PID?

 Bacteria cause PID.
-Often they are the same type of bacteria that causes sexually transmitted diseases (STDs).
+Often, they are the same type of bacteria that cause sexually transmitted infections (STIs).

 Who is at risk for PID?